Winner1s/regex-tutorial.md/README.md

         Notice there are two + symbols in the example regex.
 They indicate that the previous character or array must occur at least 1 or more times.
 So this array - [a-z0-9_\.-] and this array,  [\da-z\.-], must occur at least once in one form or another.

 -"?" - ? means that the preceding character is optional, so instead of occuring 1 or more times, this character can exist or not exist without creating an error for the email address regex or other regex being used.

+-"*" - * means that the preceding character matches zero or more times.

+-"{}" - {} curly brackets are used to match a variable amount of occurences exactly.

+-"{n,}" - {n,} curly brackets with a comma also matches a variable amount of occurrences, but it is not exact.
+It represents a variable number or more.

+-"{n,m}" - {n,m} curly brackets with two different variables indicates a range of different occurences between the two variables.

 ### OR Operator

 ### Character Classes